ericbieller/ericbieller.github.io/_posts/2016-03-24-5-travel-bloggers-you-should-be-following.markdown

 author: eric_bieller
 ---

 Are you looking for your daily dose of wanderlust?
-Well, here are a few of our favorite travel vloggers who will inspire you to drop everything and book a trip immediately!
+Well, here are a few of our favorite travel bloggers who will inspire you to drop everything and book a trip immediately!

 <h2><a href="http://www.dangerous-business.com" target="_blank">A Dangerous Business</a></h2>